Office of Legal Services Division

 Hearing and Appeals

-Information regarding appeals to the Commissioner of Education for teacher employment, contract non-renewals, terminations, and suspension without pay that are governed by the Texas Education Code, Section 21.301.
+Information about appeals to the Commissioner of Education for teacher employment, contract non-renewals, terminations, and suspension without pay that are governed by the Texas Education Code, Section 21.301.
 Hearings before a Certified Hearing Examiner refer to the Texas Education Code, Section 21.251, Applicability.

 Adopted Amendments to the 19 TAC Chapter 157, Subchapters AA-DD